 Drama, Musical, Romance (1h 54m)

 Second only to his performance in Singin' in the Rain, Gene Kelly puts in an incredible showing in An American in Paris.

 He stars as a struggling artist in Paris, who soon finds himself in the middle of a love triangle with his sponsor (played by the wonderful Nina Foch) and the fiancé of his new friend (played by Leslie Caron in her debut).

 This 1951 Best Picture-winning film also took home Oscars for Best Writing, Best Cinematography, Best Art Direction/Set Decoration, Best Costume Design, and Best Music.

 With a wealth of fun and impressive numbers, this musical is sure to delight any musical fan.
 It's truly a feast for the eyes!

 Starring Kathryn Grayson, Howard Keel, Ann Miller

 Singers Howard Keel and Kathryn Grayson star in 1953's Kiss Me Kate.
 This film is a fun and funny story that revolves around a divorced couple playing the lead roles in a play that's an alternative telling of "The Taming of the Shrew."

 There are bouts of mistaken identity as they struggle to get through their first performance without falling back in love with each other—or killing each other.
-Add in some dynamite numbers like the one above, and this one will quickly become a favorite for musical fans.
+Add in some dynamite numbers like "Tom, Dick, or Harry" and this one will quickly become a favorite for musical fans.

 Here's the classic kid-friendly film that catapulted Judy Garland to stardom.
 The Wizard of Oz captured many of our hearts when we were children, even if the witch and flying monkeys may have terrified us.